openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 For the developer preview release, the CSI driver will be installable via YAML manifests available on GitHub.
 This is meant to be a preview only option and allow the CSI driver to be installed on OpenShift outside of the normal release cycle.

-When the CSI driver is ready for general availability, it will be installed on OpenShift via the cluster storage operator and an associated delivery operator - see the [CSI driver install proposal](/enhancements/storage/csi-driver-install.md).
+When the CSI driver is ready for tech preview, it will be installed on OpenShift via the cluster storage operator and an associated delivery operator - see the [CSI driver install proposal](/enhancements/storage/csi-driver-install.md).

 #### CSI starting points